WHAT YOU’LL NEED:

 To add in interactive checkboxes, you can design the actual checkboxes in whatever program you are using and then once exported to PDF, you can bring the PDF into Acrobat to add in the checkboxes.

 Once in Acrobat, click the option ‘Prepare Form’.
 Once you select Prepare Form, you will see a list of tools that you can add into the PDF such as radio buttons, barcodes, dropdown menu and more.
 For this, you can select the Checkbox icon as seen below.

 Once you select the checkbox option, draw a box over the square that was made for the checkbox from the original document.
 Acrobat will then ask you to name the field and then once you click save, you are all set!

 We hope we have provided some beneficial tips on how you can bring your static PDF to life by adding in interactive elements!
-If you have any questions or are looking for more creative ways to market your business, check out our Creative Technology services!
+If you have any questions or are looking for more creative ways to market your business, check out our Digital Marketing Services!
 We do everything from web design to video & drone production to help market your business in the most creative way possible!

 Check out the visually engaging and responsive website we designed for Illinois Clean Fuels as well as the company’s revamped logo design!

 Check out the dynamic and engaging sweepstakes website we designed to promote the Light Foundation’s new ‘Celebrate TB12 Gameday Giveaway’ fundraiser!